 Now, I don’t remember the incident, it was more than 30 years ago.
 But I guess I went into a murderous rage after some little boy bullied me.
 As my dad would often tell me to do, I punched him “fast like (Hector) Camacho.”
 My teacher, Mrs. Level, a sweet lady who liked to tuck her gut in tight slacks, would later tell my mom that she let the fight go on because she was so surprised and happy for me.

 But this ain’t the wild ass ’80s.
 We (aside from Roy Moore voters) have progressed as a people.
-And I’m conflicted as to whether I should be encouraging my boys to fight.
+And I’m conflicted as to whether I should be teaching my kids how to fight.

 So far, I’ve been sending mixed messages by saying, “Hit him back if he hits you first.”
 But their little undeveloped minds can’t process past the “if.”
 They hear “hit” and think it’s fine to physically punish anyone who angers them, which leads to a situation like I have at home: three unruly boys ready to set it off at the slightest hint of disrespect.
 And me, standing there yelling, “I TOLD YOU TO STOP HITTING!”
 But Dada you said…